Are You Struggling To Stay Positive? Here’s How To Feel Good About Yourself Right Now

 1. Affirm Your New Reality

 Do you know you have an inner dialog with yourself all day long?
-This conversation in your own head is affirming your reality.
+This conversation in your head is affirming your reality.

 If you’re telling yourself all day long: